Ramanarao21/greenindia/README.md

 Use these credentials to test the API immediately:

 ```
-Email:    test@example.com
+Email:   user@gmail.com
-Password: password123
+Password: user123
 ```

 **Note:** These are dummy credentials.
-You'll need to register this user first using the `/api/auth/register` endpoint, or create a seed script.
+You'll need to register this user first using the `/api/auth/register` endpoint.

 ### Quick Test Flow